IV for Percussion Ensemble

-IV is the fourth movement in the complete five-movement work titled PERCUSSION composed by Johanna Magdalena Beyer from October to December of 1935.
+IV is the fourth movement in the complete five-movement work titled PERCUSSION composed by Johanna Magdalena Beyer from October to December 1935.
 The complete work, PERCUSSION, is published by Smith Publications.

 IV for Percussion Ensemble by German composer Johanna Beyer is a work for percussion ensemble that involves the use of nine different unspecified instruments.
 All other aspects of the work, including dynamics, rhythms, articulations, and, to an extent, tempo, are defined.

 Instrumentation

 IV is scored for nine different playing surfaces.
 These surfaces are not defined by the composer.
 The director of the ensemble performing this work will choose instrumentation that works best with each other for this piece.

 Analysis

 The time signature is 7/8, and one player has an ostinato eighth-note rhythm controlling all tempo and major dynamic changes.
 This piece uses rhythms, dynamics, and accents to build structure, and shows an exposition, rise, climax, and resolution using pyramids of voices.
 The rhythmic structure of IV is complex because each time a rhythm repeats, another rhythm crosses it, and continues to add crossed rhythms until the midway point of the section, where the cross rhythms uncross themselves and starts again.
 This pattern happens a total of six times.
 Performance time for this piece is about 2 minutes and 15 seconds.